-VIBRATION As a stick's carbon content increases, there is a tendency for greater vibration or sting in the handle.
+VIBRATION As a stick's carbon content increases, there is a tendency for greater vibration, or sting, in the handle.
 Vibration does not necessarily equate to the stick being broken.
 Manufacturers have added features within the stick handle to specifically address and ultimately absorb the vibration.
-Additionally, sticks need to warm up just like their owners!
-Give your stick a chance to warm up for optimal performance!
+Additionally, sticks need to warm up just like their owners.
+Give your stick a chance to warm up for optimal performance.

-All composite sticks have a bow from the handle to the toe.
+BOW All composite sticks have a bow from the handle to the toe.
 Most sticks have a bow measuring at least 19mm, while the elite level sticks will have a bow closer to 25mm.
 We offer four bow profiles represented throughout our stick line.

 THE EXTREME LOW BOW The Extreme Low Bow shape maximizes dynamic ball control, aerial pass skills and drag flick consistency.
 This shape can be used all over the field.

 THE LOW BOW This low bow is typically about 25mm and the highest point is close to the toe of the stick.
 This shape offers extra assistance with lifting the ball, aerials and drag flicking, as well as dynamic ball movement.